-Why Health Gurus Can’t Say No to Fitness Wearables
+Why Health Gurus Can not Say No to Fitness Wearables

 - The total number of steps that you take in a day (and use the same information to compute how many miles you walk during the same period of time)